maurijlozano/SARS-CoV-2-CodonUsage/README.md

 **Figure S2.
-Correspondence Analysis of concatenated SARS-CoV-2 genes averaged by date and grouped by variant.** A, Alpha.
-B, Beta, G, Gamma.
-D, Delta.
+Correspondence Analysis of concatenated SARS-CoV-2 genes averaged by date and grouped by variant.** A, Alpha; B, Beta; G, Gamma; D, Delta.
+Dark to light blue colors indicate dates from January 2021 to July 2021.
 ![Figure S2](FigS2.png)